-To execute a program press “F5” key.
-Once you create database in SSMS, you will get a pop-up message below as;
+To execute a program press the “F5” key.
+Once you create a database in SSMS, you will get a pop-up message below as;

-These messages show that you database “New_Employee” has been stored with a given name in object explorer.
+These messages show that your database “New_Employee” has been stored with a given name in object explorer.

 Now, Select as ‘New Database’ then later a window will pop-up as;

-When you no longer need your database you can drop from the database.
-Once you drop database you can‘t do with Rollback command.
+When you no longer need your database you can drop it from the database.
+Once you drop the database, you can‘t do the Rollback command.